ChainAgnostic/CAIPs/CAIPs/caip-122.md

 2. accompanied by `type` strings that designate each signing algorithm,
 3. a procedure for creating a signing input from the data model specified in this document.

-The signing algorithm _must_ cover:
+The signing algorithm _MUST_ cover:

 1. how to sign the signing input,
 2. how to verify the signature.